Asetek: History

 Asetek was founded by André Eriksen in 1997.
+Its first product was the Vapochill line of phase-change coolers.
 A year into its existence, Asetek's network of VapoChill re-sellers grew to over 35.
 In 2000, Asetek received an award from the Danish Ministry of Trade and Industry for being Denmark's most innovative company that year.
 The company was officially incorporated in the same year.
-In 2001 Asetek released the first 2 GHz personal computer and started a business partnership with Asus.
+In 2001 Asetek released the first 2-GHz personal computer and started a business partnership with Asus.
 In 2002, the new generation of VapoChill was released.
-In 2003, Asetek released the WaterChill brand of liquid coolers.
+In 2003, Asetek branched out into liquid cooling with its WaterChill brand of liquid coolers.
 In 2005, they released the first 12-volt pump system.

+In the early 2000s, Chip-Con/nVENTIV and its Prometeia line of coolers emerged as the primary competitor to the Asetek Vapochill line.

 Gen 1/2

 In 2007, Asetek announced its first OEM design to be used by HPs Blackbird Gaming PC.
 In 2008 Acer used Asetek to cool its new Predator Gaming PCs.
 In 2009, Dell made liquid cooling a standard feature on its Alienware computers.

 Gen 3

 The gen 3 pump was released in 2010.
 It offered a reduced size when compared to their gen 2 but without compromising performance.
 The reduced height aimed to facilitate the cooling of GPUs such as the GTX 580 from PNY Technologies.
 These pumps are used by Corsair, PNY and Antec.
 They can be identified by the exposed motor portion on the cap.